florimondmanca/starlette-auth-toolkit/README.md

 This backend allows you to support multiple authentication methods in your application. `MultiAuth` attempts authenticating using the given `backends` in order until one succeeds (or all fail).

+**Note**: if any backend fails with an `AuthenticationError` (e.g. because some credentials were provided but they were invalid), `MultiAuth` will propagate the exception and no further attempts will be made — even if a later backend would have succeeded.

 **Example**

 ```python